 - The preserve offers a variety of recreation opportunities, including over 5 miles of hiking trails, canoeing, fishing, bird watching, and horseback riding.

 - Two full-time naturalists lead 15 interpretive programs throughout the year.

-In 2005, Detroit Metropolitan Wayne County Airport embarked on a massive Capital Improvement Program to sustain future growth and meet infrastructure and capacity requirements, including construction of a new runway.
+Detroit Metropolitan Wayne County Airport embarked on a massive Capital Improvement Program to sustain future growth and meet infrastructure and capacity requirements, including construction of a new runway.
 Through a cooperative effort, regulatory agencies, local townships, and a citizen advisory committee developed an idea to mitigate all impacted wetlands at one location and make it publicly accessible.

 The design prioritized ecological function over recreational uses.
 As such, non-habitat enhancements, like interpretive signage, boardwalks, and defined trails, were contained within the most accessible areas of the preserve.
 This accommodates recreational, interpretive, and educational opportunities for visitors while preserving the majority of the site for wildlife habitat.